 GMAT Online Cost

 The GMAT Online exam costs $300 USD in most of the world, but certain countries have local pricing.

 The GMAT Online format is exactly like the testing-center GMAT.
 In both formats, you will:

-- Complete the same four sections (Quant, Verbal, Integrated Reasoning, Essay) with the same number of problems and the same time limit
+- Complete the same three sections (Quant, Verbal, Data Insights) with the same number of problems and the same time limit

 - See your scores on screen immediately after the exam is over (for everything except the essay)